BaibhavPenguin/pypasswd-generator/README.md

 # **Pypasswd Generator**
 The highly secure and reliable alternative for password generation.
-**Pypasswd generator** is a python utility which is made for mass generation of unique and highly secure password combinations using a **Multi Step Valitadion Engine** and real world breach detection.
+**Pypasswd generator** is a cross platform alternative to <a href="https://github.com/BaibhavPenguin/rupasswd-generator">Rupasswd Generator</a> made for mass generation of unique and highly secure password combinations using a **Multi Step Valitadion Engine** and real world breach detection.

-**Pypasswd generator** is still in development as of June 2026 and docker images as well as zipped Python Scripts will be released.
+**Pypasswd generator** is still in development as of June 2026, Docker Images for V1 have been released, Check them out!

 ## **What does Pypasswd Generator do?**
 **Pypasswd generator** automatically generates a dataset highly secure and unbreached password canditates using pesudo-random string generation and a multi step validation engine.
 It automatically detects common patterns , breached passwords , common dictionary words and basic password formation to output a password which is highly resistant to automated attacks like Brute-Forcing and Logical building.